sbose13/VOMS/README.md

 # Flowchart

-The algorithm of this complete process from detection of a overspeeding vehicle to alert system and eventually catching the overspeeding vehicle is represented in the form of a flowchart in Fig. 3 given as follows:
+The algorithm of this complete process from detection of a overspeeding vehicle to alert system and eventually catching the overspeeding vehicle is represented in the form of a flowchart in Figure given as follows:

 ![image](https://github.com/sbose13/VOMS/assets/114461661/2a2a9931-cf63-4745-bc12-3bec961fe00a)